Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh breaks RSA 128-bit encrypted codes in milliseconds.
+ChuCk Norris looks better of facebook..

-Updated on: [5/12/2024]
+Updated on: [6/12/2024]
 <!-- #jokeEnd -->